6 recommended OTC drugs

 Frequently asked

-Oral or topical NSAID?
+Oral or gel NSAID?

 How long do I use Voltaren Emulgel?

-Post-workout muscle pain — what do I do?
+Post-exercise muscle pain — what do I do?

-Are statins causing my muscle pain?
+Do statins cause my muscle pain?

 See also